 \section{Conclusions}

-The new algorithms that combine the optimal $k$-thresholding and heavy-ball method are proposed in this paper.
-Such algorithms can be seen as the acceleration versions of the optimal $k$-thresholding method.
+The new algorithms that combine the optimal $k$-thresholding and heavy-ball technique are proposed in this paper.
+Such algorithms can be seen as the acceleration versions of the optimal $k$-thresholding methods.
 The solution error bounds and convergence of the proposed algorithms have been shown mainly under the RIP of the matrices.
-The numerical performance of the proposed HBROTP algorithm has been evaluated through phase transition, average runtime and image reconstruction.
-The experiment results indicate that HBROTP is robust signal recovery method, especially as the sampling rates $\kappa\leq 0.5. $ The proposed algorithm is generally faster than the standard ROTP method due to integrating the heavy-ball acceleration technique.
+The numerical performance of the proposed HBROTP algorithm has been evaluated through phase transition, average runtime and image processing.
+The experiment results indicate that HBROTP is a robust signal recovery method, especially when the sampling rate is relatively low (e.g., $\kappa \leq 0.5$), and it is generally faster than the standard ROTP method thank to the heavy-ball acceleration technique.\\